chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     values from the ZK service, but will be unable to write values and see changes from other clients.
 See ZOOKEEPER-784 for more details.

-* *zookeeper.follower.skipLearnerRequestToNextProcessor* :
-    (Java system property: **zookeeper.follower.skipLearnerRequestToNextProcessor**)
-    When our cluster has observers which are connected with ObserverMaster, then turning on this flag might help you reduce some memory pressure on the Observer Master.
-If your cluster doesn't have any observers or they are not connected with ObserverMaster or your Observer's don't make much writes, then using this flag won't help you.
-    Currently the change here is guarded behind the flag to help us get more confidence around the memory gains.
-    In Long run, we might want to remove this flag and set its behavior as the default codepath.

 <a name="Unsafe+Options"></a>